 The holidays cause some to stress out and wonder if they can fit everything in.
 Others experience profound sadness as they reflect on the loss of a loved one or other disappointments in life.

-The holiday season can be a welcomed time of intentional hospitality.
+The holiday season can be a welcome time of intentional hospitality.

 When considering how to love our neighbors and family this season, Jesus offers a way to engage the holidays with intentionality and grace.
 Here are three ways to enter the holidays with intentionality: